-A thorough assessment of strategy is done once a year or when material developments in the (external or internal) environment give rise to an earlier re-assessment.
+A thorough re-assessment of strategy is usually done once every 3-5 years or when material developments in the (external or internal) environment require.
 Yearly assessments are made in the first half of the year whether to adjust the strategy for developments in the past year and/or revised assumptions on the future.
 Setting (and adjusting) the risk appetite is inextricably part of strategy setting (and adjusting).